 best and most efficient heating systems available.

 These systems are sometimes labeled “controversial” by people in the heating industry that want to sell you an old-school boiler system that costs 2 to 3 times as much.
-We have the science and happy customer feedback to back up our systems.
+We have the science and happy customer feedback to back up our hydronic systems.
 It is up to you to consider the source of any negative comments.

 The Best Heating Unit

-Even with these benefits, the polaris costs far less than a similar capacity boiler.
+Even with these benefits, the Polaris costs far less than a similar capacity boiler.
 It’s a good value to buy, and a good value to continue to operate over time.

 Click here for more information about the Polaris.

-The Best Heat Exchanger Tubing
+The Best Radiant Tubing

 Here are some of the benefits to proper tubing selection: